SimpleDataLabsInc/prophecy-docs/docs/getting-started/genaichatbot.md

 1. Ensure that your `.env` file contains all the above secrets.
 Use the sample.env as an example, and `source` your `.env` file (i.e `source .env`)
 2. Install the Databricks CLI using `pip install Databricks`.
 Currently version 0.17.x is supported.
-3. Use `databricks configure` to set up a connection from your local machine to your Workspace
+3. Use `databricks configure` to set up a connection from your local machine to your Workspace.
 4. Run `setup_Databricks.sh` to create the required secrets and schemas.
 5. Expected output of `setup_Databricks.sh`: